rob-the-bot/OrbitalView/README.md

 This program works in Mac and Linux.
 However, to enable GPU acceleration, you need to have ffmpeg compiled with `--enable-nvenc`, which is done for the binary released for Windows.
 On other platforms, you need to compile ffmpeg from source to enable the `--enable-nvenc` flag to do GPU encoding.

-It might been tricky to get nvenc to work in Mac.
-You might need to change from GPU encoding to CPU encoding (line 91-95).
+On Mac, you might need to change from GPU encoding to CPU encoding (line 91-95).
-CPU encoding usually doesn't give you 500FPS so you need to give more detailed parameters in line 95 (for example, make use `ultrafast` `preset` and use sensible `crf` number).
+CPU encoding with default preset usually isn't fast enough for 500FPS, so you need to give more detailed parameters in line 95 (for example, use `ultrafast` preset and use sensible `crf` number).

 ## Known issues
 From SpinView (the proper GUI), we can see the recording rate fluctuates around 500FPS.